 Who Has A Hip Replacement?

-Total hip replacement is overwhelmingly performed for older people between 60 and 80 years of age, although both younger and older people do have successful hip replacement.
+Total hip replacement is overwhelmingly performed for older people between 60 and 80 years of age, although both younger and older people do have a successful hip replacement.

 In 2014 the average was just over 68 years of age with 60% of patients being female.
 The highest percentage of patients was in the 70-79 year age group.
 Patients having resurfacing procedures had a younger average age at 54 years.